 After the Invitation

-Once a Visiting Scholar has been invited, the Manager of International Programs will initiate the process to provide the necessary DS2019 form for the Visiting Scholar to take to a U.S. Embassy or Consulate to secure the J-1 visa.
+Once a Visiting Scholar has been invited, the International Programs Coordinator will initiate the process to provide the necessary DS2019 form for the Visiting Scholar to take to a U.S. Embassy or Consulate to secure the J-1 visa.
 An overview of the visa process can be found on the International Scholars Office web site.

 Mandatory Insurance and Check-in